Spring 2025 - Opens July 1, 2024

 The INI does not typically allow admission deferrals.
 Each year, applicants are reviewed and ranked with the current applicant pool.
 Students are accepted for admission into the program for a particular academic year and may not defer admission (exceptions are made only for extraordinary circumstances).

-Highly qualified Carnegie Mellon undergraduate students are eligible to add a fifth year to a customized undergraduate curriculum that culminates in a master's degree from one of our four programs.
+Highly qualified Carnegie Mellon undergraduate students are eligible to add a fifth year to a customized undergraduate curriculum that culminates in a master's degree.

 Am I eligible to apply?
 The INI Accelerated Master's is available only to qualifying CMU undergraduates.
 All other applicants must go through the regular admissions process.